9 states seeing gas prices below $4 per gallon

-INDIANAPOLIS — Gas prices across the country continue to fall for the sixth week in a row.
-As of Monday, prices have fallen below $4 per gallon in nine states.
+INDIANAPOLIS (WXIN) — Gas prices across the country continue to fall for the sixth week in a row.
+As of Monday, prices have even fallen below $4 per gallon in nine states.

-The latest data shows Texas reporting the lowest gas prices at $3.85.
-GasBuddy data shows the national average is down 56.7 cents from June.
+GasBuddy data show the national average is down 56.7 cents from June.
 However, prices are still more than a dollar per gallon higher than the same time in 2021.

 It isn’t just regular gasoline prices that are falling.
 GasBuddy data shows the price of diesel has declined 13 cents in the last week.
 Analysts believe costs could go even further down.